Image tracing: Automatic

-There are programs that automate the vectorization process.
+Some programs automate the vectorization process.
 Example programs are Adobe Streamline (discontinued), Corel's PowerTRACE, and Potrace.
 Some of these programs have a command line interface while others are interactive that allow the user to adjust the conversion settings and view the result.
 Adobe Streamline is not only an interactive program, but it also allows a user to manually edit the input bitmap and the output curves.
 Corel's PowerTRACE is accessed through CorelDRAW; CorelDRAW can be used to modify the input bitmap and edit the output curves.
 Adobe Illustrator has a facility to trace individual curves.

 Automated programs can have mixed results.
 A program (PowerTRACE) was used to convert a PNG map to SVG.
 The program did a good job on the map boundaries (the most tedious task in the tracing) and the settings dropped out all the text (small objects).
 The text was manually re-inserted.

 Other conversions may not go as well.
 The results depend on having high-quality scans, reasonable settings, and good algorithms.

-Scanned images often have a lot of noise.
-The bitmap image may need a lot of work to clean it up.
-Erase stray marks and fill in lines and areas.
+Scanned images often have a lot of noise, which can require additional work to clean up.

-Corel advice: Put image on a light table, cover with vellum (tracing paper), and then manually ink the desired outlines.
-Then scan the vellum and use automated raster-to-vector conversion program on that scan.